theo416/AI-on-the-edge-device/param-docs/parameter-pages/TakeImage/CamWpc.md

 **White-Pixel-Correction**

-- Enable/Disable **white point compensation**, his can make white parts of the image whiter.
+- enable/disable **white point compensation**, his can make white parts of the image whiter.

-Default Value: `true`
+Default Value: `enable`

 See [here](../datasheets/Camera.ov2640_ds_1.8_.pdf) for the ov2640 camera datasheet.<br>
 See [here](../datasheets/OV5640_datasheet.pdf) for the ov5640 camera datasheet.